 Students who live in Texas are able to use additional materials at libraries throughout Texas by presenting a TexShare card.
-Apply for a card online (www.dbu.edu/library/texshare_card.asp), and use it to borrow books from most Texas college and university libraries - even some public libraries.
-For a list of participating libraries and policies, visit the TexShare web site, www.tsl.texas.gov/texshare/libsearch.
+Apply for a card online (libguides.dbu.edu/library/texshare), and use it to borrow books from most Texas college and university libraries - even some public libraries.
+For a list of participating libraries and policies, visit the TexShare website, www.tsl.texas.gov/texshare/libsearch.